Netgear Nighthawk RAX50 Review: Solid WiFi 6 for Under $150

 Features

 The RAX50 includes all the essentials: OFDMA for better multi-device performance, WPA3 security, a USB 3.0 port for shared storage, and guest network support.
 Parental controls are available through Netgear Armor, which is free for 30 days then requires a subscription.
+If you want to make the most of the 160MHz channel support, our complete router setup guide walks through enabling wide channels and the rest of the settings that affect real-world speed.

 Who Is It For?

 This router is ideal for apartments and small-to-medium homes (up to 2,000 sq ft) with a standard number of devices (15-25).
 It won't cover a large home on its own, but for its coverage area, the performance is excellent for the price.
+If you have a bigger or multi-story home, you'll be better served by a mesh system — compare the approaches in our mesh vs. range extenders guide.

 Verdict